 So, a very short text throws light on multiple aspects of ancient Kos: on the presence and practice of the cult of the nymphs within a shrine to Asklepios, on the nature of the offerings made to them (sweets), and on the need to regulate the unruly.
 It makes it easier for us to understand the sometimes chaotic realities of such places, and brings us a step closer to imagining their life and lives.

 Inscriptions can do much more than that.
 You can see this one, along with others that illustrate other aspects of the Asklepieion, on our tours visiting Kos, such as Cruising the Dodecanese.
-And you can see others on virtually all of our expert-led tours in Greece, Italy or Turkey.
+And you can see others on virtually all of our escorted tours in Europe.